ironhack-labs/lab-react-tweets/README.md

 ## Introduction

-Passing data throughprops is an important concept that is best understood by hands on practice.
+Passing data through props is an important React concept that is best understood by hands-on practice.
 We'll use this exercise to help you solidify your understanding of props.

 We will be cloning an existing piece of UI from a popular app, Twitter.
 Let's get started!